Shelly Lavery, Executive Officer

 Shelly also has extensive clinical experience in the health sector, including emergency, midwifery, intensive care, paediatrics, community nursing and an independent health practitioner in remote Aboriginal communities.
 She is also an accomplished researcher having successfully managed international clinical trials and collaborated and led research projects that are published in peer reviewed medical journals and have been invited to present at international conferences.

-Emma is currently a School Council member of the Castlemaine North Primary School.
-Any spare time is spent with family and friends, trying to find motivation to stay fit and enjoying the beautiful bush setting that surrounds Castlemaine through mountain biking, bird watching and geocaching.
+Emma is currently also the Chair of the Castlemaine Community House Committee of Management.
+Her spare time is spent with family and friends, trying to find motivation to stay fit and enjoying the beautiful bush setting that surrounds Castlemaine.

 Nicki is a Castlemaine girl who has spent most of her working life in Administration roles but within a wide range of industries – including manufacturing, financial, media, training, childcare and education.
 This has also included a mix of corporate and not-for-profit organisations.
 In addition she completed a Certificate III in Childcare, Certificate III in Frontline Management and Diploma of Small Business Management.
 As well as working three days per week at CVPCP, Nicki also job-shares as a Business Manager at a local Primary School.

 Nicki enjoys scrapbooking, family history research, photography, Parkrun and spending time with family and friends.
-She has been involved in a number of community/sporting organisations and is currently a team leader for the Castlemaine Relay for Life team, The Pink Ladies.
-Nicki is a 2017 graduate of the Loddon Murray Community Leadership Program.
+She has been involved in a number of community/sporting organisations.
+Nicki is a graduate of the 2017 Loddon Murray Community Leadership Program.